SpikeThatMike/MicroORMSharp/README.md

 ## Transactions
 No public transaction methods are exposed.
 `WithTransaction` / `WithTransactionAsync` methods will pass a `TransactionContext` object to the callback and execute the commit or rollback if there is an error.
-This includes query, extension& dapper methods, so you do not need to pass a connection or transaction into each call.
+This includes query, extension & dapper methods, so you do not need to pass a connection or transaction into each call.
 If the callback completes, the transaction is committed and the method returns `true`.
 If the callback throws, the transaction is rolled back and the method returns `false`.